-A student desiring to voluntary withdraw from a course during Fall or Spring semester must do so no later than 8 weeks after classes begin.
+A student desiring to voluntarily withdraw from a course during Fall or Spring semester must do so no later than 8 weeks (for a 16 week course) and 4 weeks (for an 8 week course) after classes begin.
 Corresponding voluntary withdrawal dates for summer and online sessions are no later than 4 weeks after classes begin.